 I had this delicious dressing one night in college, the year I was renting a basement apartment from a lovely family near my school.
 We all sat around their big country table (they had six or seven adorable children, all incredibly well-behaved and wise beyond their years) and ate this creamy Caesar salad, with roast chicken mixed in and topped off with piping hot homemade croutons.
-It was quite possibly the first time in my life I remember eating salad for pleasure.
+It was the first time I really wanted seconds on my salad!

 When I make this recipe now, I never manage to toast the croutons in time, and roast chicken is eluding me completely at the moment.
 The creamy dressing, on the other hand, is simple and foolproof.
 It can be kept, refrigerated, for up to a week if you don't eat it all in one sitting (this recipe makes enough for a 4-person-sized-salad).